Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Gas properties in the simulations with different resolutions

-We investigate the thermodynamic state of the gas in the three simulations.
-Figure \ref{fig:res_gas_phase} shows the $n-T$ phase diagrams for metal-poor and metal-rich gas separately.
-For the metal-poor gas, the LRes simulation lacks a stable, high-density, low-temperature branch due to insufficient resolution.
+The bottom panel of Figure \ref{fig:res_gas_phase} shows the phase diagram for metal-poor gas.
+In contrast to the metal-rich case, the LRes simulation lacks a stable, high-density, low-temperature branch due to insufficient resolution.
 Since the density criterion for Pop III star formation is set to $\min(0.5\,n_{\rm Jeans}, 1\,{\rm cm^{-3}})$, the LRes simulation only marginally resolves the conditions for Pop III star formation.
 Comparing the HRes and IC0 simulations, we find that the cold dense gas is better resolved in the HRes run, with a larger reservoir of gas residing in the cold, dense phase.
 In addition, a distinct population of gas with high temperature and high density ($T>10^4\,{\rm K}$ and $n\sim10^{-2}-1\, {\rm cm^{-3}}$) appears in the HRes simulation.
 This gas corresponds to the hot, shocked interiors of SN bubbles, which also appear in a previous simulation study \citep{bromm03firstSN}.
 Due to its higher resolution, the HRes simulation can better resolve the internal structure of these SN remnants compared to IC0.

-The bottom panel of Figure \ref{fig:res_gas_phase} shows the phase diagram for metal-rich gas.
-In contrast to the metal-poor case, the LRes simulation successfully captures the dense, cold gas phase.
-Due to the effective cooling provided by metals, gas can undergo rapid collapse and cooling, allowing the LRes simulation to better resolve the conditions required for Pop II star formation.
-We also observe a population of hot, dense, metal-enriched gas ($T>10^4\,{\rm K}$ and $n\sim10^{-1}-10^{1}\, {\rm cm^{-3}}$) in the HRes simulation, which again corresponds to the resolved interiors of metal-rich SN bubbles.

 Figure \ref{fig:res_metal_filling} shows the time evolution of the metal-rich gas volume fraction across the three resolution levels.
-Similar to the star formation history, the onset of metal enrichment is delayed in the LRes simulation ($z\sim15$) compared to the higher-resolution runs ($z\sim20$) due to the delayed collapse of the first minihalos.
-However, a striking feature is the strong convergence at lower redshifts: at $z=10$, the volume filling factor in all three simulations asymptotes to a nearly identical value of $\sim1\%$.
+Similar to the star formation history, the onset of metal enrichment is delayed in the LRes simulation ($z\sim15$) compared to IC0 (z$\sim$20) and HRes ($z\sim23$) due to the delayed collapse of the first minihalos.
+However, a striking feature is the strong convergence at lower redshifts: at $z=10$, the volume filling factor in all three simulations asymptotes to values of order $\sim1\%$.
 Since the volume filling factor is directly determined by the size of metal-enriched supernova bubbles, this convergence suggests that our feedback model drives bubble expansion robustly and efficiently across the resolutions considered.